 8.1 Pupils should not bring any valuable items to school.

 8.2 Spectacles should be plain frame and non-tinted, unless recommended by a physician.

 8.3 Pupils are not allowed to bring electronic games, cards and toys to school.
 Buying and selling of such items between pupils is strictly prohibited.

 8.4 Pupils should not bring excessive pocket money to school.

-8.5 The school strongly discourages pupils from bringing mobile phones to school.
-If there are strong reasons for pupils to bring his/her mobile phone to school, it must be turned off during lessons, and no form of videography and photography is allowed at all times within the school compound.
-Pupils are only allowed to use their mobile phones in restricted areas for the purpose of calling their parents/guardians – Foyer and Gates.
+8.5 The school prohibits pupils from the use of mobile phones/ smart devices (such as smartwatches) with communication function and audio-visual recording capabilities in the school compound.
+If there are strong reasons for pupils to bring these communication devices to school, they must be turned off and kept in the pupil’s school bag during lesson hours, and no form of videography and photography is allowed at all times within the school compound.
+Pupils are only allowed to use these devices in designated areas (Foyer and Gates) for the purpose of calling their parents/guardians.

 8.6 It is the responsibility of pupils to safeguard their valuable items at all times.
 The school will not be liable for any loss or damage of valuable items.